maueroats/teaching/content/ap-cs/haskell/ch03/ch03-test.md

    word appear in odd index positions (remember indexing starts at zero).

+    * 6o. `odO theWord`: Return all of the odd vowels in the word.
     * 6a. `odA theWord`: Determine if a single word is an odd vowel word.
     * 6b. `odB theList`: Return a list of all of the odd vowel words in theList.